jaelynnkim-data/nlp-trend-analysis-tool/README.md

 The topic detection model was evaluated using a confusion matrix, comparing predicted topic labels against a manually labeled test set.
 The results revealed a high level of accuracy (0.9076), with strong performance in identifying topics such as "Food Safety" and "Divestiture."
 However, the model did show some misclassifications, such as confusing "Sustainability" with
-"Investment" and "Packaging."
+"Investment" and "Food Safety."
 These errors highlighted areas for potential improvement, particularly in distinguishing between closely related topics.
 The confusion matrix provided insights into where the model excelled and where it needed refinement, particularly in handling class imbalances, such as the underrepresentation of the "Distribution" topic.